phoenixvc/cognitive-mesh/docs/prds/08-cognitive-frameworks/cognitive-sovereignty-mesh-widget.md

 Sara logs in and sees her CSI score front and center—her authorship is high, but today's complex task pushes the system into hybrid mode.
-The widgets’ interface updates: a highlighted banner suggests reflection prompts to ensure she approves agentic suggestions.
+The widgets' interface updates: a highlighted banner suggests reflection prompts to ensure she approves agentic suggestions.
 When approaching a regulated data task, a consent modal appears, letting her explicitly approve or deny agent recommendations before anything moves forward.
 All her actions, as well as her cultural and organizational settings, adapt the interface and prompt frequency on the fly.

-As Sara’s CSI stays high, she feels ownership of the process, and knows every choice is logged and auditable.
+As Sara's CSI stays high, she feels ownership of the process, and knows every choice is logged and auditable.
 Compliance officers can review manual review logs and see a real-time dashboard of sovereignty events.
 When policy updates, version drift overlays notify users and guide them to the latest updates—never leaving sovereignty to chance.

-Through these widgets, Sara’s enterprise accelerates productivity but never loses the human-centered, compliance-assured edge that sets them apart.
+Through these widgets, Sara's enterprise accelerates productivity but never loses the human-centered, compliance-assured edge that sets them apart.